pfeiferd/genestrip-db/README.md

 * 32 GB of main memory,
 * a high bandwidth Internet connection.

-The database are based on and compatible with [Genestrip v1.1](https://github.com/pfeiferd/genestrip/releases/tag/v1.1).
+The databases are based on and compatible with [Genestrip v1.1](https://github.com/pfeiferd/genestrip/releases/tag/v1.1).

 ## The databases